 Organisms causing simple cutaneous leishmaniasis can be differentiated from those capable of causing mucosal leishmaniasis based on the geographic area of acquisition, specific DNA probes, or analysis of cultured parasites.

 Serologic tests can help diagnose visceral leishmaniasis; high titers of antibodies to a recombinant leishmanial antigen (rk39) are present in most immunocompetent patients with visceral leishmaniasis.
-Antibodies may be absent in patients with AIDS or other immunocompromising conditions.
+But antibodies may be absent in patients with AIDS or other immunocompromising conditions.
 Serologic tests for antileishmanial antibodies are not helpful in the diagnosis of cutaneous leishmaniasis.

 The leishmanin skin test that detects a delayed-type hypersensitivity response to leishmanial antigens is not available in the US.
 It is typically positive in patients with cutaneous and mucosal leishmaniasis but negative in those with active visceral leishmaniasis.